cloudflare/miniflare/docs/src/content/storage/kv.md

 By default, KV data is stored in memory.
 It will persist between reloads, but not different `Miniflare` instances.
-To enable persistence to the file system or Redis, specify the KV persistence option:
+To enable persistence to the file system, specify the KV persistence option:

 <ConfigTabs>